Opportunity for Short and Long-Term Substitutes

 - Are currently enrolled in a teaching preparation master’s program in Education

-- Have an expired teaching license from any state that expired within the last 10 years
+- Have an expired teaching license from any state

 - Have completed 90 or more semester college credit hours in a teaching preparation program within the last three years